Jen Wittman, CHHC, AADP, Contributor

 I’m not opposed to antidepressants in any way, but when you’re dealing with thyroid issues, the last thing you need is yet another pill that can throw your hormone balance out of whack, so the more natural healing we can do, the better.

-- Heal the gut—I go into this in WAY more detail in The Thyroid Fix in 6—Home Healing Program.
-Suffice to say, we’ve got to heal our guts if we want to cure our depression or our thyroid problems.
+- Heal the gut—we’ve got to heal our guts if we want to cure our depression or our thyroid problems.

 - Limit or eliminate sugar—We’ve all experienced a sugar crash; consuming too much sugar causes massive swings in blood sugar levels which can lead to fatigue, irritability, dizziness, insomnia, depression and crying spells.
 Beyond that initial high and low, however, sugar can also exacerbate depression by using up mood-enhancing B vitamins and chromium in the blood and cause inflammation, which is linked to higher rates of depression.